 Our school is dedicated to providing the safest educational experience possible for your child.
 We are notifying you because the Superintendent has determined that your child has been a victim of a violent criminal offense as defined under state law.

-Although we are committed to improving our school as required by law, we are notifying you that you may request your child be transferred to the same grade level at a District school that is making adequate yearly progress and that has not been identified as being persistently dangerous, or in school improvement, corrective action, or restructuring, if such a school is available within the District.
+Although we are committed to improving our school as required by law, we are notifying you that you may request your child be transferred to the same grade level at a District school that has not been identified as being persistently dangerous, if such a school is available within the District.

 However, no other school option is available at this time.